THIS WEEK AT ST. LUKE’S

-Sunday Liturgy, 10AM – Please note, beginning Sunday, June 14th we will stream Sunday Liturgy at 10AM (this is in addition to Morning Prayer, Rite I at 9AM).
+Sunday Liturgy, 10AM – (this is in addition to Morning Prayer, Rite I at 9AM).
 Sunday Liturgy will be offered with spiritual communion.
-A full service leaflet for the Sunday service may be found by clicking here.
+A full service leaflet for the Sunday service may be found by clicking below:

-Please join us on our Facebook page for a live stream of the services listed above.
+Please join us on our Facebook page for the streaming of the services listed above.

 Click here for a copy of the Book of Common Prayer!